Gwadar: Education

-Literacy rate in Gwadar is estimated to be 25%.
-According to Pakistan District Education Rankings, a report by Alif Ailaan, district Gwadar is ranked nationally at 61, with a education score of 59.47 and learning score of 62.65.
+Literacy rate in Gwadar is estimated to be 25% in 2015.
+According to Pakistan District Education Rankings, a report by Alif Ailaan, district Gwadar is ranked nationally at 61, with an education score of 59.47 and learning score of 62.65.
 Enrollment levels are low in Gwadar because of fewer schools in the district.
-And the level of enrollment declines as we move up the classes.
+And the level of enrollment declines as the classes move up.

+The literacy rate stood at 51.5% in the 2023 census.

 The school infrastructure score of Gwadar is 29.91, giving it a national rank of 122.
-A mere thirty-three percent (33%) of all of the schools in the district are welcoming to girls; sixty-seven percent (67%) of district schools cater to boys, putting girls at a further disadvantage.
-Lack of supplies, inefficient student transportation options, lack of appropriate science equipment/labs, meager or nonexistent physical education facilities, and a lack of special education teachers are major concerns, regionally.
+33% of all the schools in the district cater to girls as compared to 67% schools for boys, putting girls at a greater disadvantage.
+Lack of science labs and subject specialists teachers are also a major concern.

-Overcrowding, resulting in overburdened teachers—some of whom instruct two classes simultaneously—a lack of sciences instructors and general lack of exercise/play/recess space are further issues faced by the students and school systems of Gwadar.
+Overcrowding, teachers teaching two classes at the same time, lack of science teachers and lack of playing grounds are the issues faced by the residents of Gwadar.